Bank Statements for Mortgage: How Many Months Do You Need?

 - Statements that look truly problematic — Consider waiting 3–6 months before applying, using that time to clean up your financial behavior.
 A delayed application is better than a denial.

-Upload your PDF bank statement and get an instant AI analysis — income summary, spending categories, overdraft detection, and subscription breakdown.
+Upload your PDF and get an instant AI analysis — income summary, spending categories, overdraft detection, and subscription breakdown.
 Know what an underwriter will see before they do.